camdram/sphinx-realtime-bundle/README.md

 sphinx-realtime-bundle
 ======================

-A bundle for Symfony2 which automatically syncs Doctrine entities to a Sphinx real-time index
+A bundle for Symfony2 which automatically syncs Doctrine entities to a Sphinx real-time index.

+It borrows heavily from ElasticaBundle (https://github.com/Exercise/FOQElasticaBundle).